pedrohusky/chatgpt-continue-autoclicker/README.md

 # Why this repo:

-Because some people were telling false information about my extension, then I put the code here to be open-source and to be analyzed by anyone who wants to.
+Because some people were telling false information about my extension, I will release the code here to be open-source and to be analyzed by anyone who wants to.

 Language: English (US)